AndreaTerenz/RU-Erasmus-2023/CG/Labs/Lab5/README.md

-## Lab 3/4
+## Lab 5

-This folder contains work done for Labs 3 and 4, since they are related
+This folder contains work done for Labs 5

 ### Running